bolshakov/stoplight/README.md

 # RuntimeError:
 ```

-Set the timeout to `-1` to disable automatic recovery.
+The default timeout is `60` seconds.
+Set the timeout to `-1` to disable
+automatic recovery.

 ### Rails